VianneyMI/monggregate/readme.md

 ### Features

-- provides an OOP interface to the aggregation pipeline.
+- Provides an OOP interface to the aggregation pipeline.
-- allows you to focus on your requirements rather than MongoDB syntax
+- Allows you to focus on your requirements rather than MongoDB syntax
-- integrates all the MongoDB documentation and allows you to quickly refer to it without having to navigate to the website.
+- Integrates all the MongoDB documentation and allows you to quickly refer to it without having to navigate to the website.
-- enables autocompletion on the various MongoDB features.
+- Enables autocompletion on the various MongoDB features.
-- offers a pandas-style way to chain operations on data.
+- Offers a pandas-style way to chain operations on data.

 ## **Requirements**